 Our Sexual Aggressive Youth Program (SAY) for male adolescents ages (13-18) is based on a Relapse Prevention Model and the theory that sexuality and sexual identity are multi-faceted in their development and expression.
 We have developed a comprehensive treatment approach that focuses not only on the skills for managing sexual behavior and impulses, but also social and communication skills through the examination of cognitive distortions, relationship development, emotional expression, and development of empathy.
 We incorporate Trauma Informed Care, individual, group and family therapy, activity and recreation therapy and Trust-Based Relational Intervention (TBRI) a therapeutic model that provides effective support and treatment for our residents.

-Our Transitional Living Program also referred to as The Bridge Program is for who are ready to transition from a high-level residential care setting to a less restrictive and more community-oriented setting by utilizing a residential staffing model, as well as providing the ability to live and work within a home-like setting.
+Our Transitional Living Program also referred to as The Bridge Program is for adolescents who are ready to transition from a high-level residential care setting to a less restrictive and more community-oriented setting.
+We utilize a residential staffing model, as well as provide the ability to live and work within a home-like setting.
 Residents can experience the challenges of independence with a guidance and support system that will build confidence and aid them turning failures into success.
 Ultimately, residents who are able to complete the program will build the confidence to see that the setbacks are not the end, but a step in the process of community-reintegration.

 Integration Activities Include

 • Learn to budget and shop

 • Volunteer at animal shelters and food pantries

 • Build resumes and interview for jobs